Putin denounces Wagner actions as treason, promises harsh punishment

 The Kremlin leader called on those participating in the rebellion to "make the only right choice: stop taking part in this criminal activity."

-While mentioning no names, Putin's address appeared squarely aimed at Wagner mercenary chief Yevgeny Prigozhin who was formally charged with "inciting an armed revolt" by Russia's Federal Security Services overnight Saturday.
+While mentioning no names, Putin's address appeared squarely aimed at Wagner mercenary chief Yevgeny Prigozhin, who was formally charged with "inciting an armed revolt" by Russia's Federal Security Bureau overnight Saturday.

 The criminal charge came as Prigozhin — in a remarkable series of posts to social media — accused the Russian military's top brass of carrying out lethal attacks on his soldiers and vowed to remove the Defense Minister Sergei Shoigu by force.